cscazorla/godot-asteroids/README.md

 * Power ups (e.g. health)

 # Usage
-You can play this game [here](https://asteroids.cscazorla.es/) or just download the files and open [index.html](html/index.html) in your browser.
+You can play this game [here](https://asteroids.cscazorla.es/) or just download the project and run it in Godot.

 # To do
 * The amount of life reduced when crashed into an asteroid should depend on the player's velociy magnitude of the collision.
 * When crashed into an asteroid the player should bounce back.
 * Add a menu or welcome message with instructions.
+* The weapon heats up if the player shoots too fast
+* SFX for the health bar
 * Pause the game when pressing "P"
 * Currently when the player shots an asteroids it splits into 2 asteroids with the same size as the original asteroid:
   * They should be smaller.